DIPlib/diplib/changelogs/diplib_next.md

 - The *CMake* option `PYBIND11_PYTHON_VERSION` is no longer used.
 It was mentioned in the documentation, but probably never really worked.

+- Significantly improved the command to download *Bio-Formats*: `python -m diplib download_bioformats` now has an optional argument `-u` to force an update of the existing library, and another one to specify which verison to download.
+By default, it downloads whatever the latest version is, we no longer hard-code a specific version number.

 (See also changes to *DIPlib*.)